More information coming soon

 Pourdavoud Post-Doctoral Fellowship in Ancient Iranian Studies

 The full-time, one-year postdoctoral position, housed in the Department of Near Eastern Languages and Cultures, may be renewed for a second year, subject to satisfactory performance and funding.
-Post-doctoral fellows are to teach one or two course(s) during the academic year, while pursuing their own research and participating in the activities of the Pourdavoud Center, the Program of Iranian Studies, the Department, as well as other affiliated departments and centers.
-Postdoctoral fellows are also expected to organize—provided funding is available—academic events within their field of specialty under the aegis of the Pourdavoud Center.
+Post-doctoral fellows are to teach one or two course(s) during the academic year, while pursuing their own research and participating in the activities of the Pourdavoud Institute, the Program of Iranian Studies, the Department, as well as other affiliated departments and centers.
+Postdoctoral fellows are also expected to organize—provided funding is available—academic events within their field of specialty under the aegis of the Pourdavoud Institute.

 The Pourdavoud Postdoctoral Fellowship aims to promote the work of exceptional scholars at an early stage of their careers, whose presence at UCLA would strengthen the study of ancient Iran.
 Applicants specializing in all subfields of ancient Iranian Studies are encouraged to apply.
-The Pourdavoud Center is particularly interested in candidates whose research engages broader cultural and intellectual traditions, is integrative in methodology and perspective, and is grounded in philological, archaeological, or art historical expertise.
+The Pourdavoud Institute is particularly interested in candidates whose research engages broader cultural and intellectual traditions, is integrative in methodology and perspective, and is grounded in philological, archaeological, or art historical expertise.

 Applicants are required to have completed their PhD before the beginning of their tenure at UCLA.
 Preference is given to candidates who have obtained their doctoral degree more recently.
 Postdoctoral fellows may not hold concurrent fellowships or positions during their appointment.